MSU-CSE491/CSE491/project-spec.md

 Projects can be **challenging** for many reasons.
 For example, they could require:
 + tricky coding or use of sophisticated C++ techniques,
-+ a high-level of optimization to be sufficiently efficient,
++ a high level of optimization to be sufficiently efficient,
 + use of an external library or tool that you need to learn,
 + substantial data juggling, or
 + coordination with several other groups.